-- Set your date (Consider marrying on a day that’s not Saturday—you might have an easier time finding available vendors on an “off” day.)
+- Set your wedding date (If you're planning a wedding in 3 months or less, consider marrying on a day that’s not Saturday—you might have an easier time finding available vendors on an “off” day.)

-- Decide on your guest list (When working with a 3-month wedding planning timeline, it’s a good idea to keep your guest list as small as possible.
-This will make finding a venue and vendors much easier.)
+- Decide on your guest list (When working with a 3-month wedding planning timeline, it’s a good idea to keep your guest list as small as possible—think minimony or micro wedding.
+This will make finding a venue and vendors much easier.).

 There are lots of reasons why wedding planners rock, but if you’re working with an extremely quick timeline they’re a necessity.
-Their inside industry know-how will be vital in helping you book vendors and get organized, stat.
+Their inside industry know-how will be vital in helping you speed through your planning process, book vendors, and get organized, stat.

 A helpful and understanding wedding party is going to be even more vital with a short planning timeline—so choose wisely!
-Try to set expectations as best you can as early in the process as possible, so everyone is on the same page.
+Try to set expectations as best you can as early in the process as possible, so your maid of honor, best man, bridesmaids, groomsmen, bridesmen, groomsladies, flower girls, ring bearers, and other VIPs are on the same page.

-When it comes to booking a wedding on short notice, we recommend finding a venue that’s all-inclusive, meaning that catering and other services are handled in-house.
-Search WeddingWire to find venues that might be available, and don’t forget more off-the-beaten path restaurants that have private rooms, parks, and community centers, too.
+When it comes to booking a wedding on short notice, we recommend finding a wedding venue that’s all-inclusive, meaning that catering and other services are handled in-house.
+Search WeddingWire to find venues that might be available, and don’t forget more nontraditional spaces like restaurants that have private rooms, parks, and community centers, too.